 The recorded data can then be analyzed to provide a rough estimate of the pile capacity or be separately examined by the CAPWAP program.
 The program analyzes all of the data recorded during pile driving to provide accurate estimates of the load capacities of the pile.
-This can be performed for initial driving of conventionally driven piles, re-strike driving of conventional driven and vibration placed piles, and also for Drop Hammer testing for variety of other piles such as CISS piles, Auger Cast piles, and FunDex piles.
+This can be performed for initial driving of conventionally driven piles, re-strike driving of conventional driven and vibration placed piles, and also for High Strain Dynamic Drop Hammer testing for a variety of other piles such as CISS piles, Auger Cast piles, and FunDex piles.
 ACS has its own proprietary drop hammer available for rental for use in conjunction with dynamic testing.

 For more information on Dynamic Pile Analysis and its options, please click on a link below: